-Farther up the gully, a one-two meter-thick succession of interbedded sandstone and coal is juxtaposed against steeply east-dipping Lower Devonian strata to the west and overlain by a (at least three meter) thick layer of uppermost Devonian-Mississippian coals of the Billefjorden Group that shows phyllitic shear fabrics (Figure 2 and Figure 3b and supplement 4).
-The presence of abundant coal suggests that this one-two meters thick unit is part of the Billefjorden Group as well.
-Bedding surfaces within the one-two meter-thick succession dip gently-steeply to the east (Figure

-3a), display sigmoidal geometries with Z-like shapes, and terminate abruptly against the three meter-thick layer of uppermost Devonian-Mississippian phyllitic coal upwards and against Lower Devonian rocks downwards (dashed yellow lines in Figure 3b).
-In addition, coaly shales within this succession display phyllitic fabrics similar to those observed within overlying coals, and seem to form repeated successions of alternating beds of sandstone and coaly shale truncated by steeply east-dipping sigmoidal fault surfaces (thin dashed red lines in Figure 3b).
-The Z-like sigmoidal shape of bedding surfaces, phyllitic shear fabrics of the coaly shales, and possible repetitions of the succession suggest that the steeply east-dipping, sigmoidal faults crosscutting the succession are imbricate thrust faults (stereonet 3 in Figure 2), i.e., possible link thrusts (McClay and Insley, 1986), which accommodated top-west to top-WNW movements.
-The truncation of sandstonecoaly shale beds upwards and downwards, the abrupt transition (partly covered by screes) with underlying Lower Devonian rocks and overlying uppermost Devonian-Mississippian coals, and Zshaped phyllitic shear fabrics within overlying coals suggest that the sandstone-coaly shale succession is bounded by moderate-low-angle, east-dipping floor- and roof-thrusts (McClay, 1992) with top-west to top-WNW sense of shear.
-In cross-section, the interaction of intrasuccession, steeply east-dipping link thrusts and inter-succession, moderate-low-angle floor- and roof-thrusts defines an east-dipping duplex structure (Boyer and Elliott, 1982) of imbricate thrusts bounded upwards and downwards by potential décollements and/or detachments parallel to original (i.e., prior to deformation) bedding surfaces (e.g., thick red lines showing the transition from interbedded coaly shales and sandstone to coal, and from coal to sandstone in Figure 3b).
-The nomenclature of hindward/forward-dipping duplexes of Boyer and Elliott (1982) does not apply here since the foreland of the West Spitsbergen Fold-and-Thrust Belt (Tertiary Central Basin) is located southeast of Pyramiden.
-Thus, the term "backward" is used to describe the east-dipping character of the duplexes, i.e., oppositely to the inferred transport direction.
+dipping Lower Devonian strata to the west and overlain by a thick layer (of at least 3 m) of uppermost Devonian-Mississippian coals of the Billefjorden Group that shows phyllitic shear fabrics (Figs. 3, 4b and S4).
+The presence of abundant coal suggests that this 1-2 m thick unit is part of the Billefjorden Group as well (Fig. 2).
+Bedding surfaces within the 1-2 m thick succession dip gently-steeply to the east (Fig. 4a), display sigmoidal geometries with Z-like shapes, and terminate abruptly against the 3 m thick layer of uppermost Devonian-Mississippian phyllitic coal upwards and against Lower Devonian rocks downwards (dashed yellow lines in Fig. 4b).
+In addition, coaly shales within this succession display phyllitic fabrics similar to those observed within overlying coals and seem to form repeated successions of alternating beds of sandstone and coaly shale truncated by steeply east-dipping sigmoidal fault surfaces (thin dashed red lines in Fig. 4b).
+The Z-like sigmoidal shape of bedding surfaces, phyllitic shear fabrics of the coaly shales, and possible repetitions of the succession suggest that the steeply east-dipping, sigmoidal faults crosscutting the succession are imbricate thrust faults (stereonet 3 in Fig. 3), i.e., possible link thrusts (McClay and Insley, 1986), which accommodated top-west to top-WNW movements.
+The truncation of sandstone-coaly shale beds upwards and downwards, the abrupt transition (partly covered by scree) with underlying Lower Devonian rocks and overlying uppermost Devonian-Mississippian coals, and Z-shaped phyllitic shear fabrics within overlying coals suggest that the sandstone-coalyshale succession is bounded by moderate-low-angle, eastdipping floor and roof thrusts (McClay, 1992) with top-west to top-WNW sense of shear.
+In cross section, the interaction of intra-succession, steeply east-dipping link thrusts and inter-succession, moderate-low-angle floor and roof thrusts defines an east-dipping duplex structure (Boyer and Elliott,